Squirrel Story

 Greek mythology holds that the architect Daedalus built for King Minos of Crete a labyrinth—a confounding structure of passageways meant to imprison the monstrous Minotaur (later killed by Theseus).

 The man goes about dreaming nightly, holding forth in his dreams before legions of students in an amphitheater.
 He lectures and questions them on anatomy, cosmography, and magic.
-He evaluates each answer until he finally finds the one pupil “worthy of participating in the universe.”
+He evaluates each answer until he finally finds one pupil “worthy of participating in the universe.”

 Borges writes of the dreamer: “In the twilight times of dusk and dawn, he would prostrate himself before the stone figure, perhaps imagining his own son carrying out identical rites in other circular ruins downstream … The purpose of his life had been fulfilled; the man remained in a kind of ecstasy.”